Joe Lewis (businessman)

-Joseph C. Lewis (born 5 February 1937) is a British businessman and investor who holds a number of assets mainly through his Tavistock Group investment portfolio.
+Joseph C. Lewis (born 5 February 1937) is a British businessman and investor who holds many assets mainly through his Tavistock Group investment portfolio.
 He was previously the majority owner of ENIC Group, which is also the majority owner of Tottenham Hotspur Football Club, between 1991 until October 2022.
 Majority ownership was passed to the Lewis Family Trust in October 2022.
 The Trust is managed by two independent professional trustees on behalf of its beneficiaries.
 Lewis is not a beneficiary.

 According to the Sunday Times Rich List in 2023, Lewis has a net worth of £5.096 billion, an increase of £811 million from 2022.

 Early life

 Lewis was born to a Jewish family above a public house in Roman Road, Bow, London.
 Lewis left school at 15 to help run his father's West End catering business, Tavistock Banqueting.
-When he took the reins, he quickly expanded it by selling luxury goods to American tourists, and also owned West End club the Hanover Grand, where he gave Robert Earl his first job.
+After he took charge, he quickly expanded it by selling luxury goods to American tourists, and also owned West End club the Hanover Grand, where he gave Robert Earl his first job.
 He later sold the business in 1979 to make his initial wealth.